 OFAC Voluntary Self-Disclosures

-Contact OFAC Lawyers!
+Contact Our OFAC Lawyers

 If you have entered into relations with an SDN-listed person or if your business dealings have involved high-risk jurisdictions or sectors subject to OFAC sanctions, VSD is a critical step toward reducing civil penalties and demonstrating to enforcement authorities your commitment to compliance and transparency.
 We understand the importance of acting prudently and promptly in such cases, as a single misstep could lead to an OFAC investigation or sanctions, putting both the company’s reputation and assets at risk.